smogon/pokemon-showdown/dev-tools/HARNESS.md

 -   **`--async`**: runs each game concurrently instead of waiting for the previous game to complete before starting the next.
-Note that since battles should not be blocking to begin with, this mode is not expected to have performance benefits over the default sequential mode and may require additional memory (run with `node --max-old-space-size=<SIZE>
+Note that since battles run through the harness should not be blocking to begin with (battles naturally wait for players to make their decisions, but the AI's should be making decisions pretty much immediately), this mode is not expected to have large performance benefits over the default sequential mode and may require additional memory (run with `node --max-old-space-size=<SIZE>
     --stack-size=<SIZE>` if you encounter issues).